blipk/cookiehacker/README.md

 For use on https://orteil.dashnet.org/cookieclicker/

 ## Features
+- Keyboard shortcuts to toggle timers or actions
+- Key and timer interval can be changed
 - Autoclick big cookie
 - Hide shimmers (golden/wrath cookies) - Can be useful during storms
 - Delete shimmers without clicking on them - Also useful during wrath storms